StephenKrewson/hathi-images/README.md

 - Make sure the gcloud SDK is up to date: https://cloud.google.com/sdk/docs/quickstart.
 I had some trouble with expired keys.
 Make sure `apt-get update` runs fine.
 - Follow the fastai steps to create a GPU-enabled VM: https://course.fast.ai/start_gcp.
 This worked for me in the past, so why mess with it.
+- Follow the instructions to install PixPlot, which is currently recommending Anaconda.
+This is another good reason to use fastai's steps: https://github.com/YaleDHLab/pix-plot.
+Use `conda activate pixplot` to enter the environment I created.
+- Once I have the images and the metadata file (using some kind of rsync or scp command), this should just work.
+The pixplot create syntax is incredibly simple.
+- Q: Can the PixPlot server be viewed from my local machine?
+Is some kind of tunneling needed?
+As I recall, I just rsynced the processed PixPlot directory to my own machine.
+- Make sure to shut down the instance!

 ## Python setup